 When arriving at MLA (Malta International Airport) you will see a bus ticket machine/counter near the exits.
-There will be a transportation counter with people there to help explain how the bus works in Malta…but I can do that too!
+There will be a transportation counter with people there to help explain how the bus works in Malta…but this Malta travel guide can help you too!

 “Tickets can be purchased from the Bus Driver on all our Buses.
 These Cash Tickets are Single Journey tickets that can be used to get to any destination within two hours, including interchanging.
 Rates vary between Summer and Winter months.
 Summer rates apply between mid-June and mid-October.”

 I went during peak summer pricing.
-As you board the bus, you hand €2 to the bus driver and then he’ll print you out a one-way journey ticket.
+As you board the Malta airport bus, you hand €2 to the bus driver and then he’ll print you out a one-way journey ticket.
 The ticket will be valid for 2 hours so you can transfer buses as needed.
-This was pretty awesome because it only cost €2 to get from the airport to my hotel.
+This was pretty awesome because the Malta airport bus only cost €2 to get from the airport to my hotel.

-Unfortunately with traffic, rush hour and the small roads it took 2 hours to get there!
+Unfortunately with traffic, rush hour and the small roads it took 2 hours to go from Malta airport to Mellieha!
+Typically driving there directly would be approximately 40 minutes.
 This was the express airport bus which had limited stops.
+Malta public transport can be very slow so expect delays and be patient.

-Since the airport was the first stop, it wasn’t too crowded at first.
+Since the Malta airport bus was the first stop, it wasn’t too crowded at first.
+I was able to get a seat for myself and another seat for my luggage.
 But as we continued the journey the bus became super packed too!
 I was cramped in a corner sitting partially on my luggage since all the seats were taken and many people were standing.
 Of course, I did feel lucky to have a seat and not have to hold my luggage the whole time.

 Even though there are express airport bus lines, these buses do not have a section to place your luggage.
 There is a small section on the bus without seats.
 This was normally used for parents with strollers, people with wheelchairs and tourists with large luggage.
 I’m very glad I pack light.

-- A lot of people take the bus in Malta.
+A lot of people take Malta public transport bus.
 It’s going to be crowded.
 The best chance to snag a seat is if you’re queued up for the very first stop.

 Traveling Through Malta by Foot

 If you’re already in a part of the city you want to be in, walking is the ideal choice.
 I stayed mostly in the Bugibba area and I don’t think I saw any taxis driving around.
-I probably wouldn’t have taken a taxi either because I’ve been ripped off many times around the world.
+Even if I ran into one, I probably wouldn’t have taken a taxi because I’ve been ripped off many times around the world.
 Uber is also not an option.
-You can also schedule a transfer through a car service., but that’s actually slower and just as expensive as a taxi.
+You can also schedule a transfer through a car service, but that’s actually slower and just as expensive as a taxi.
 The only two real options are the bus and walking.

-Walking is very difficult in Malta.
+Getting around Malta by foot is very tiring.
 A majority of the island is hills.
 Not only do you have a steep climb, the sidewalks are very small.
 The sidewalks are the width of 1 person taking a lot of space, or 2 people taking up a small amount of space.
 If I stood on the sidewalk with my luggage next to me, that’s the whole sidewalk.
 The sidewalks are all made of bricks.
 If you’re rolling your luggage, prepare for a bumpy ride.

 Another issue would be that the sidewalks were very small.
 Just enough space for 1 person to pass which makes it difficult if you run into another person.
 Think this through if you have luggage or kids with you.